Chondroitin

 2

-Pooled across 30 RCTs.
+Pooled across 30 clinical trials.

 Both glucosamine and chondroitin showed small but statistically significant pain reduction vs placebo.
 Combination was modestly more effective than either alone.
 Note: heterogeneity high; effects partly driven by industry-funded trials.
 Major guideline bodies (OARSI, ACR) have varied recommendations: from conditional recommendation against to weak recommendation for, depending on the year and patient subgroup.
 The intervention is generally safe — main consideration is cost-benefit given modest effect sizes.